Federal Open Market Committee: Consensus

-Finally, the Committee must reach a consensus regarding the appropriate course for policy, which is incorporated in a directive to the Federal Reserve Bank of New York—the Bank that executes transactions for the System Open Market Account.
-The directive is cast in terms designed to provide guidance to the Manager in the conduct of day-to-day open market operations.
-The directive sets forth the Committee's objectives for long-run growth of certain key monetary and credit aggregates.
+Finally, the committee must reach a consensus regarding the appropriate course for policy, which is incorporated in a directive to the Federal Reserve Bank of New York—the bank that executes transactions for the System Open Market Account.
+The directive is cast in terms designed to provide guidance to the manager in the conduct of day-to-day open market operations.
+The directive sets forth the committee's objectives for long-run growth of certain key monetary and credit aggregates.

 It also sets forth operating guidelines for the degree of ease or restraint to be sought in reserve conditions and expectations with regard to short-term rates of growth in the monetary aggregates.
 Policy is implemented with emphasis on supplying reserves in a manner consistent with these objectives and with the nation's broader economic objectives.

 Congressional oversight

-Under the Federal Reserve Act, the Chairman of the Board of Governors of the Federal Reserve System must appear before Congressional hearings at least twice per year regarding "the efforts, activities, objectives and plans of the Board and the Federal Open Market Committee with respect to the conduct of monetary policy".
-The statute requires that the Chairman appear before the House Committee on Financial Services in February and July of odd-numbered years, and before the Senate Committee on Banking, Housing, and Urban Affairs in February and July of even-numbered years.
+Under the Federal Reserve Act, the chairman of the Board of Governors of the Federal Reserve System must appear before congressional hearings at least twice per year regarding "the efforts, activities, objectives and plans of the Board and the Federal Open Market Committee with respect to the conduct of monetary policy".
+The statute requires that the chairman appear before the House Committee on Financial Services in February and July of odd-numbered years, and before the Senate Committee on Banking, Housing, and Urban Affairs in February and July of even-numbered years.

 There is a very strong consensus against basing selection of committee members primarily on the candidate's political views.

 Interest rate targeting

 The committee's practice of interest rate targeting has been criticized by some commentators who argue that it may risk an inflationary bias.

 Possible alternative rules that enjoy some support among economists include the traditional monetarist formula of targeting stable growth in an appropriately chosen monetary aggregate, and inflation targeting, now practiced by many central banks.
 Under inflationary pressure in 1979, the Fed temporarily abandoned interest rate targeting in favor of targeting non-borrowed reserves.
 It concluded, however, that this approach led to increased volatility in interest rates and monetary growth, and reversed itself in 1982.

-Former Fed Chairman Ben Bernanke spoke sympathetically as a Governor in 2003 of the inflation targeting approach.
+Former Fed chairman Ben Bernanke spoke sympathetically as a governor in 2003 of the inflation targeting approach.
 He explained that even a central bank like the Fed, which does not orient its monetary policies around an explicit, published inflation target, nonetheless takes account of its goal of low and stable inflation in formulating its interest rate targets.
 Bernanke summed up his overall assessment of inflation targeting as follows:

-In keeping with his 2003 speech as Governor, Bernanke as Chairman has attempted to promote greater transparency in Fed communications.
+In keeping with his 2003 speech as governor, Bernanke as chairman attempted to promote greater transparency in Fed communications.
 The Fed now publicly indicates the range within which it would like to see future inflation.